 Most homeowners are at home after work in the evenings.
 To reduce energy costs while you are not at home, lower the heating temperature or set a timer for it to come on for short intervals throughout the day.

-If you are leaving your home unoccupied for more than 30 consecutive days, make sure that you check your policy details to be sure that your home insurance cover is still in place.
+If you're leaving your home unoccupied for more than 30 consecutive days, make sure that you check your policy details (including any endorsements and the terms and conditions) to be sure that your home insurance cover is still in place.

 - Turn your water supply off at the stopcock, unless the heating system is powered by a condensing boiler that requires constant pressure.

 - If leaving the heating on to prevent pipes freezing, make sure that it is always at a minimum temperature of 15 degrees Celsius.

 - If you are planning to simply turn the heating off while you are away then don’t forget to drain your hot water and heating system so that there is no water left in the pipes to freeze.